ayshakeen/azure-docs/includes/virtual-machines-common-b-series-burstable.md

 If I take the 120 credits I earned off-peak and subtract the 96 credits I used for my peak times, I bank an additional 24 credits per day that I can use for other bursts of activity.

+### Q: How can I calculate credits accumulated and used?
+**A**: You can use the following formula:

+(Base CPU perf of VM - CPU Usage) / 100 = Credits bank or use per minute

+e.g in above instance your baeline is 20% and and if you use 10% of the CPU you are accumalting (20%-10%)/100 = 0.1 credit per minute

 ### Q: Does the B-Series support Premium Storage data disks?
 **A**: Yes, all B-Series sizes support Premium Storage data disks.